 Unique identifier for the distribution order.

-This field will be empty for newly proposed distribution orders, but for approved or confirmed distribution orders that already exist in the ERP system this field should be populated with the identifier the ERP generated.
+For approved or confirmed distribution orders that are imported from your ERP system this field should be populated with the identifier the ERP generated.

 |item||item||The item being transferred.|